znorden17/csci-476-594-spring2021-private/lab02/README.md

 Adds a header of some kind
 #### 2.2.5

 So I think the only that can inject is technically -e because it refers you to a url or something.
-And I don't think a header counts as an environment variable.
+I think -H also adds something and so -A.

+## Task 3